3 Email Marketing Qualities Clients Cannot Resist

-According to a recent Marketing Sherpa case study, personalized email subject lines returned a 17.36 percent higher than average click through rate.
+According to a recent Marketing Sherpa case study, personalized email subject lines returned a 17.36 percent higher than the average click-through rate.
 The first point to make here is to address your client by name.
-Software lets you easily insert the recipient’s first name into the subject line, which dramatically increases the open rate.
+The software lets you quickly insert the recipient’s first name into the subject line, dramatically increasing the open rate.

 However, demonstrating interest in your client goes much further than that.
-Collect personal details, such as interests, job title and family life so you can use that information in your email marketing strategy.
+Collect personal details, such as interests, job titles, and family life, to use that information in your email marketing strategy.

-Also, if your prospective client has recently downloaded a piece of content from your website our blog, personalize a follow-up message expressing gratitude for their interest and offer up another meaningful tip.
-The idea is to build the relationship through a dialog that makes a direct connection to the individual.
+Also, if your prospective client has recently downloaded a piece of content from your website or our blog, personalize a follow-up message expressing gratitude for their interest and offer up another meaningful tip.
+The idea is to build the relationship through a dialog directly connecting to the individual.
 In the end, the more you personalize the message, the better response you will receive.

 COMPOSE ACTIVE SUBJECT LINES

-As a marketing professional, you are always in competition with other email messages being delivered directly to your client’s box.
+As a marketing professional, you continuously compete with other email messages being delivered directly to your client’s box.
 The best approach is to offer up a subject line that effectively tempts, persuades, or even charms the reader into action.
-Keeping in line with the discussion above, make the subject line persona-centric, sprinkle in some personalization, energize with an active voice and offer up a value proposition that they simply cannot refuse.
-Clearly and succinctly balancing all of these areas in a single message will make you an email-marketing superstar!
+Keeping in line with the discussion above, make the subject line persona-centric, sprinkle in some personalization, energize with an active voice, and offer up a value proposition they simply cannot refuse.
+Clearly and succinctly balancing these areas in a single message will make you an email-marketing superstar!

 Notice a theme here?
-Ultimately, successful email marketing is all about focusing on the client instead of the firm sending the email.
-If you liked this article, you may want to check out Email Marketing Could Use A Little Advice From the Handwritten Note.
-For more useful marketing tips, please contact Colosi Marketing today.
+Ultimately, successful email marketing focuses on the client instead of the firm sending the email.
+If you liked this article, check out Email Marketing Could Use A Little Advice From the Handwritten Note.
+For more helpful marketing tips, please contact Colosi Marketing today.